 Do you have a hobby, skill or talent you would like to share?
 Volunteering is the “heartbeat” of the Senior Center.
 Volunteers play a critical role in delivering quality programming as well as providing options for fit, active and engaged seniors.
 The Center has a wide variety of opportunities for all ages to volunteer time and talents.
 As the gap between available resources and the needs of seniors continues to grow, Salt Lake County and Aging & Adult Services believes the role of volunteering is important and we are always looking to add new programs at the Center.
 To find the volunteer opportunity that best fits your needs, skills, and time available simply talk to the staff.

 The West Jordan Senior Center provides opportunities for people over the age of 60 to improve their talents, enrich their minds, give service in the community, develop meaningful friendships, and help maintain physical health through good nutrition and exercise.

 The Center offers a wide range of programs.
 We consider the center a place where participants can be involved in an abundance of classes and special activities.
-Classes are as diverse as Leatherwork, English as a Second Language and Computers.
+Classes are as diverse as Spanish, Vital Aging, and Kumihimo.
 Our participants do many Humanitarian Projects throughout the year to help the community.
-For those wanting to explore their creative side, the center offers opportunities in arts and crafts, such as, Ceramics, Oil Painting, Crochet, Polymer Clay, Wood Carving, Lapidary, Swedish Weaving, Watercolor, and card making.
-We are proud of our health and exercise programs which include: Tai Chi, Fit & Trim, Gentle Yoga and EnhanceFitness, as well as exercise equipment.
-The participants that attend the center also enjoy games: Wii Bowling, Bridge, Pinochle, Canasta, Bingo and Billiards to name a few.
+For those wanting to explore their creative side, the center offers opportunities in arts and crafts, such as, Ceramics, Oil Painting, Crochet, Wood Carving, Lapidary, Swedish Weaving, and Quilting.
+We are proud of our health and exercise programs which include: Arthritis Foundation Exercise Program, Tai Chi Advanced, Low Impact Exercise, Gentle Yoga and Drums Alive, U of U Strength, as well as access to exercise equipment.
+The participants that attend the center also enjoy games, such as: Wii Bowling, Bridge, Mexican Train, Bingo and Billiards to name a few.